 There are many established standards or Principles of Best Practice relative to nonprofit organizations' accountability, ethical practices, governance, finance, programming and public disclosure.
-On the Independent Sector's website, you will find a comprehensive compilation of standards of best practices developed for nonprofits, the Compendium of Standards, Codes, and Principles of Nonprofit and Philanthropic Organizations.
 After a review of many of the different versions of nonprofit standards or principles of best practice, the Dyson Foundation has selected 13 best practices that we believe serve as core principles.

 - The organization's bylaws set forth term limits for the service of the board members and officers.

 - The nonprofit strives to have a governing board that reflects the diversity of the communities served by the organization.

 - The board has no less than five (5) unrelated directors.
 Seven (7) or more directors are preferable.

 - The board has a minimum of two officers, president/chairperson and treasurer.

 - Board members receive no compensation for board service other than reimbursement of expenses incurred as a result of board participation.

 - The organization has a written policy that addresses director, officer, and key staff conflicts of interest.
 This policy prohibits the interested party from approving or voting on a conflicted transaction and requires full disclosure of all material facts to the appropriate decision makers.